-For a detailed introduction to the IPA chart’s sounds, mouth positions, phonetic alphabet and voicing, download the Pronunciation Studio starter pack (pdf).
+For a detailed introduction to the IPA chart’s sounds, mouth positions, phonetic alphabet and voicing, follow the free introduction chapter to The Sound of English:

 You have probably noticed that different dictionaries sometimes have different transcriptions for the same word.
 This is because there is no universally agreed set of symbols for English IPA.